 Many countries require organizations that offer loan accounts to pay taxes on the interest, fees, or penalty income generated on those accounts.
 These taxes are generally called "value-added taxes" or VAT, because they are collected on revenues.

 The option under this section allows you to enable the value-added tax functionality by checking either of the "Apply taxes to" checkboxes for Interest, Fees and/or Penalties under the Taxes section.

 For any of the checked options, Mambu will calculate taxes each time they are applied on the loan accounts, depending on the type of tax, as described below.

 Tax Rate Source

-This is where you can choose whether or not the product will be linked to the accounting module and which methodology to use.
+These settings control whether or not the product will be linked to the accounting module and which methodology to use.

-After choosing the methodology—Cash or Accruals based accounting—you will be able to define the accounting rules for that product.
-To do so, just select the appropriate GL account for each action.
+After choosing the methodology—Cash or Accruals based accounting—you may define the accounting rules for that product.
+To do so, select the appropriate GL account for each action.

 For more details on each methodology and on the accounting rules, see Cash vs. Accruals Accounting.